|

 run through a dishwasher.
 For the record, Lacey from Santa Rosa lost to her

 little sister, Neriah, in three falls out of five in the main event.
+When the designated ogler and I took off at midnight, we were pretty

 sure we knew who the real losers were.